andreas-zimmerer/research-paper-graph/doc/architecture/backend.md

 filter quickly and the frontend can sort quickly.

 ## Backend Components
-The backend consists of a Flask controller, a Service, and a Repository.
+The backend consists of a Flask controller, a service, and a repository.
 The Flask controller manages the REST API for the frontend.
-The Service takes over the actual backend logic.
+The service takes over the actual backend logic.
-We use the Repository to access the database entities.
+We use the repository to access the database entities.

 ![../img/img_06.png](../img/img_15.png)